 Council's employee engagement and alignment is measured annually, with a comprehensive survey every 2 years.
-Between the inaugural survey in late 2021 to the most recent survey in early 2024, a substantial increase in employee alignment and engagement has been experienced.
+The inaugural survey was completed in late 2021 with the most recent survey completed in early 2025.

 By focusing on continuing to maintain and increase the engagement and alignment of our employees, we will foster a workforce that enjoys the work they do and who they work with.
 Collectively, we will work together to deliver the highest quality of service to the community, and ensure the future success of Council and the Hawkesbury.